autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 ---

+John O'Dowd (Sinn Féin) responded to say "Sinn Féin will continue to lobby the Health Minister requesting detail on how his department intends to address this issue."
+So it seems that Sinn Féin are blaming the UUP for not doing anything, while the UUP blame Sinn Féin for not providing funding to do anything.

+---

-3 weeks later, Jonathan Buckley (DUP), Diane Dodds (DUP), and John O'Dowd (Sinn Féin) have not yet responded.
+1 month later, Jonathan Buckley (DUP) and Diane Dodds (DUP) have not yet responded.

 ## There are oases